 Note:If you need to unregister and deactivate your ASR asset, run:

+You will need either CUA or Asset Admin roles to update/approve ASR activation requests.
 To complete the installation of Oracle ASR:

 Log in to My Oracle Support (